2011 Mazda Mazda3 Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 The 2011 Mazda3’s performance is aggressive and fun.
-Auto writers praise the car’s meaty engines and are thrilled with its fine-tuned suspensions, steering and braking.
+Auto writers praise the car’s engines and are thrilled with its fine-tuned suspensions, steering and braking.

 - "From behind the wheel, you won't think 'economy' anyway -- the 3 offers a comfortable driving position, its rock-solid brake pedal responds with sports-car bite, and its thin-rimmed wheel accurately transmits its driver's inputs to the front tires." -- Automobile Magazine